google-labs-code/jules-awesome-list/README.md

 - `// Refactor this Python function to be more amenable to parallel processing (e.g., using multiprocessing or threading)...`
   <sub>For optimizing performance in computationally intensive Python applications.</sub>

+- `// Generate a summary of this codebase's architecture`
+  <sub>Helps new contributors understand the project structure.</sub>